Smlep/Smlep.github.io/_posts/2018-10-31-spacingChecker.md

 So I started to implement this simple shell program, I decided to first write the rules for French, knowing that I would do the same for English after that.

-To have a flexible program, I chose to store the languages configuration in different files, which I called language files, I gave them the `.lg` extension.
+To have a flexible program, I chose to store the languages configurations in different files, which I called language files, I gave them the `.lg` extension.

-My program was then divided in two files: the language file for French (`french.lg`) which looked like this back then:
+My program was then divided into two files: the language file for French (`french.lg`) which looked like this back then:

 `